OCULAR DISPERSIONAcademic Personal Website

 CTVA 305 - History of Television

-CTVA 310 - History of American Cinema (including US, Latin American and Canadian Cinema)
+CTVA 310 - History of American Cinema

-CTVA 412 - Classic Filmmakers: The Cinema of Pedro Almodóvar
+CTVA 412 - Classic Filmmakers: Alfred Hitchcock

 CTVA 500 - Theory and History of Cinema and Electronic Media (Graduate Seminar)